 Are there any exceptions to non-disclosure?

-How should I answer questions on applications that ask about my disciplinary history at the university?
+How should I answer questions on applications that ask about my disciplinary or conduct history at the university?

 Are adverse disclosures likely to reduce my chances at graduate or professional school?